ninabarzh/orchard/resources/cheatsheets/Hashcat-cheatsheet.md

 ## Rainbow Tables

 Remove all hashes or passwords that were cracked with the above methods.
 Run what remains using [rainbow tables](http://project-rainbowcrack.com/).
-This can take a long time, and depending on system, [faster tables](http://project-rainbowcrack.com/table.htm) can be [bought](http://project-rainbowcrack.com/buy.php).
+This can take a long time, and depending on system, [faster tables](http://project-rainbowcrack.com/table.htm) can be used.

 ## Targeted Brute Forcing